-Maggie May hitmaker accessorised his look with a Celtic badge and wore his blonde locks in his typical shaggy hairdo.
+The Maggie May hitmaker accessorised his look with a Celtic badge and wore his blonde locks in his typical shaggy hairdo.

 The superstar singer also reveals how his dream would be to see one of his sons play for the national side or Celtic.

 Sir Rod Stewart wants to team up with Paolo Nutini to record a new Scotland anthem if we qualify for the 2022 World Cup in Qatar.